tttor/ctrl-foundation/app/prognet_rusu_2016.md

   * each column is trained to solve a particular Markov Decision Process (MDP):
-  * the k-th column thus defines a policy $\pi(k)(a | s)$ taking as input a state s given by the environment, and generating probabilities over actions (s).
+  * the k-th column thus defines a policy $\pi(k)(a | s)$ taking as input a state s given by the environment, and generating probabilities over actions

 ## setup
+* task:
+  * reaching to a visual target
-* tasks are learned using end-to-end deep RL, with RGB inputs and joint velocity output actions.
+  * are learned using end-to-end deep RL, with
-* compare A3C to DQN
+    * input: RGB
+    * output: joint velocity actions.
-* Jaco arm, the agent policy controls 9 degrees(6 DOF arm + 3 actuated fingers) of freedom using velocity commands
+* robot: Jaco arm, 9 degrees(6 DOF arm + 3 actuated fingers) of freedom
 * Each joint policy i has three actions
   * a fixed positive velocity,
   * a fixed negative velocity, and
   * a zero velocity
+* use both feedforward and recurrent neural networks;
+  Both have convolutional input layers followed by either a fully connected layer or an LSTM (Long Short Term Memory networks)
 * MuJoCo physics simulator
-* both feedforward and recurrent neural networks;
-  Both have convolutional input layers followed by either a fully connected layer or an LSTM (Long Short Term Memory networks)
-* task: reaching to a visual target

 ## result
 * rather than relying on model-based trajectory optimisation, the task learning is